marianethomson/zen-tickets/README.md

+# zendesk_tickets

+This project is a simple ticket viewer to connect with the Zendesk API, using Django and the requests library.

-# README
+# Features:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+The ticket viewer allows you to:
+* Connect to de Zendesk API
+* Request all the tickets for your account
+* Display them in a list of 25 tickets per page
+* Display individual ticket details

+# How to access on the web:

+This project is deployed at <a href>ticket-viewer-zendesk.herokuapp.com</a>.

-* How to run the test suite
+# How to run locally:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1. First, clone the repository to your local machine.
+2. Run bundle to install the dependencies.
+3. Run rails s to start the server
+4. The application will be available at http://localhost:3000/

+# License:
+The source code is released under the MIT License.

+# Further improvements

+<li>More testing classes</li>
+<li>Use the ZendeskApi Client</li>
+<li>Use cache and collections to keep the tickets</li>